 - Middle Eastern Coalition: Routinely spoofed and skewed.
-Popular joke names include "the Randomid Caliphate", "Implausiblid Caliphate" and "The Obligatory Supercaliphate".
+Popular joke names include "the Randomid Caliphate", "Implausiblid Caliphate", "The Obligatory Supercaliphate", and "the Inevitablid Caliphate".

 - Person as Verb: The mapmaking style of member B_Munro (minimalism coupled to snarky annotations) has become so popular that other mapmakers often refer to taking an older map and "B_Munrofying it".

 - Play-by-Post Game: The Shared Worlds section contains a variety of them (map games, Alternate History RPGs, etc.).
 A good deal of them become complex stories or universes given enough time.